nguyendondong/nguyendondong/README.md

 # 🌱 Quotes 🌱
 <!--START_SECTION:auto_commit-->
-A little knowledge is a dangerous thing.
-So is a lot.
+Music is a higher revelation than all wisdom and philosophy.
 <!--END_SECTION:auto_commit-->
 #